aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
-As of November 2023, the cost for running this Guidance with the default settings in the N. Virginia (us-east-1) is approximately $1600 per month for running and processing data on the initially provisioned two instances.
-Cost might increase with higher workload, as by default, up to five instances are provisioned.
+As of November 2023, the cost for running this Guidance with the default settings in the N. Virginia (us-east-1) is approximately $2200 per month for running and processing data on the initially provisioned three `m5.4xlarge` instances, providing 48 vCPUs and 192 GiB Memory in total.
+Both the number of instances and the type can be modified, as described in [Next Steps](#infrastructure-configuration).

 ## Prerequisites